Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 \subsubsection{Personalized Perturbations}

 Next, we evaluate the role of the personalized magnetic Laplacian perturbation by comparing two simplified variants.
 The \textit{w/o perturb} and \textit{uniform perturb} settings correspond to fixing the personalization coefficient $r$ in Eq.~(\ref{eq:phi}) to 0.0 and 1.0, respectively.
 Both variants lead to a significant reduction in performance, indicating that the adaptive perturbation mechanism is essential for capturing diverse local contexts.
-The results confirm that allowing node-specific perturbation strengths enables the model to better preserve structural nuances, especially in graphs exhibiting high heterogeneity or varying local connectivity.
+The results support the usefulness of adaptive perturbation strengths for preserving structural nuances, especially in graphs exhibiting high heterogeneity or varying local connectivity.